Statistics New Zealand: Methods

 Statistical techniques such as sampling and weighting can reduce data gathering expenses while surveying, although it requires careful attention by statisticians.
 For example, census counts are rather straightforward in a statistical sense since it is a straight count of bodies, purchases, opinions, actions.
 But it is expensive to interview everybody.
 And there are many non-census topics requiring further study which the agency is asked to do.
 One way to reduce costs is by selecting smaller samples which hopefully represent the population being studied.
 This is a highly cost-effective way to get accurate information.
 Choosing a good sample sometimes requires complex statistical work to make sure the sample is, indeed, truly representative of the population under study.
-If conditions do not permit representative sampling but known benchmark statistics are known (possibly from earlier census data), it's still possible to generate accurate information by weighting the data to distort it back, so to speak, to compensate for the distortion caused by the unrepresentative sample.
-For example, suppose an area of Wellington has a known percentage of women—say 53% -- which is believed to be accurate from a previous census count; a study is done a few years later; a sample is chosen; questionnaires are processed; but of the returning questionnaires, 57% are women.
-It's possible statistically to give men slightly greater weight to account for the discrepancy, and the result is more accurate data.
+If conditions do not permit representative sampling but known benchmark statistics are known (possibly from earlier census data), it is still possible to generate accurate information by weighting the data to distort it back, so to speak, to compensate for the distortion caused by the unrepresentative sample.
+For example, suppose an area of Wellington has a known percentage of women—say 53% – which is believed to be accurate from a previous census count; a study is done a few years later; a sample is chosen; questionnaires are processed; but of the returning questionnaires, 57% are women.
+It is possible statistically to give men slightly greater weight to account for the discrepancy, and the result is more accurate data.
 The agency discusses different methodologies on its website.
 A statement explains why weighting is sometimes necessary: "Statistics New Zealand is improving the methodology used for the 2001 Household Economic Survey through the use of integrated weighting.
 This is a relatively recently developed method of adjusting the statistical output of a survey to match population benchmarks.
-In particular, it takes account of undercoverage in the survey of specified population groups.
+In particular, it takes account of under coverage in the survey of specified population groups.
 Integrated weighting improves the robustness and accuracy of survey estimates.
-It also reduces the effect of bias in estimates resulting from undercoverage, as well as reducing the level of sampling error for benchmark variables."
+It also reduces the effect of bias in estimates resulting from under coverage, as well as reducing the level of sampling error for benchmark variables."